-Not only do I have professional training in coaching, but I earned a masters degree in education and in counseling and a PhD in counseling.
+Not only do I have professional training in coaching, but I earned a masters degree in education and in counseling and a PhD in pastoral counseling.
 This means I studied couples counseling in formal college programs for five years and completed 2500 hours of professionally supervised couples counseling sessions.
 I wrote my dissertation on the application of couples counseling techniques to consensually non-monogamous relationships.

 Most coaches have little to no professional training or educational experience.

 Though I no longer treat mental health disorders as a psychotherapist, I draw upon my background in therapy as a foundation for our work together.
 This foundation creates a solid base for your learning and growth in coaching unlike any other.

 In addition to my counseling training, I'm a credentialed coach and a member of the International Coach Federation.
 This means there's a code of ethics guarding the work we do- and protecting your privacy.